joeyred/mysite/src/metalsmith/content/resume/experience.md

 ### CropShop for Shopify --[link to portfolio page][1]--

+- React
+- Redux
+- Jest
+- SCSS
+- CSS Modules
+- Koa
+- MongoDB
+- Webpack
+- Filestack
+- Sentry
+- Shopify
+- GraphQL
+- Heroku

-Two eCommerce based applications meant to add Image uploading, editing, and adding to a shopping cart functionality in a Shopify store so customers can have them printed on various materials.
+Two eCommerce based applications meant to add Image uploading, editing, and shopping cart integration in a Shopify store so customers can have them printed on various materials.

-#### The Shopify Application

-Uses React, Next.js, Koa, CSS, Webpack, MongoDB, Filestack API and is hosted via Heroku.
-Provides the user with a method by which to inject needed assets to the website, a button creator for opening the client side app on the storefront, a custom page for managing, zipping and downloading custom images on orders, and a custom product management page, for adding required dimension information.

-#### The Client Side Application

-Uses React, Redux, SCSS, Filestack JavaScript SDK, Sentry, and many custom utilities and components.
+The Shopify application gave custom administration pages for downloading customer image files for printing, custom metafields for products, templates, snippets, and automatic asset injection for the storefront.

+The storefront facing app handled image uploading, editing, adding items to the Shopify cart, and adding the proper field info on each product so the purchased items with custom images attached are easily and consistently handled.

 <!-- ### Application Height Units